-Changes in emerging technologies have placed at the forefront the development of knowledge, skills, and attitudes that will equip students with the required level of Information Technology Competency in Education (ITCE) to succeed in learning and teaching.
-In recognition of the impacts of technologies in education, students are required to complete the IT e-Portfolio Checking before graduation.
+Changes in emerging technologies have placed at the forefront the development of knowledge, skills and attitudes that will equip students with the required level of Digital Competency Requirement (DCR) to succeed.
+In recognition of the impacts of technologies, students who are admitted in 2024/25 can fulfill the DCR(數碼能力要求)by completing at least one of the pathways.

+1) IT e-Portfolio Checking (ITEP)